 Who is eligible for the economic impact payment?

-Legal residents of the United States who have filed a tax return for either of the last two tax years (2018 or 2019) should be eligible as long as they meet the income requirements listed above and cannot be claimed as a dependent on another taxpayer’s tax return.
+Legal residents of the United States who have filed a tax return for either of the last two tax years (2019 or 2020) or have provided the IRS with their non-filer payment information should be eligible as long as they meet the income requirements listed above and cannot be claimed as a dependent on another taxpayer’s tax return.

-If you have not yet filed your taxes for either year, the IRS recommends that you file back taxes for 2018 and you will have until July 15th 2020, to file your 2019 tax return.
-Please note, if you have not yet filed a 2018 tax return you will not be able to use your prior year AGI to digitally sign your 2019 tax return which is necessary when electronically filing with E-file.com.
+If you have not yet filed your taxes any of these years, the IRS recommends that you file back taxes and you will have until April 15th 2021, to file your 2020 tax return.
+Please note, if you have not yet filed a 2019 tax return you will not be able to use your prior year AGI to digitally sign your 2020 tax return which is necessary when electronically filing with E-file.com.

 If I only have Social Security income, am I required to file a tax return?